 Overview

-Some with HD may be aware of the ramifications of their behaviors, while others may not see a problem with it.
-Individuals may be reluctant to allow anyone into their homes and may isolate themselves due to the consequences of hoarding in their living space.
-In some cases, they may not be able to bathe or prepare meals in their home, or the clutter might be such that it creates a fire and safety hazard.
+Some with hoarding disorder may be aware of the ramifications of their behaviors, while others may not see a problem with it.
+Individuals with compulsive hoarding disorder may be reluctant to allow anyone into their homes and may isolate themselves due to the consequences of hoarding in their living space.
+In some cases, they may not be able to bathe or prepare meals in their home, or their clutter might create a fire and safety hazard.

 Hoarding disorder often co-occurs with other mental illnesses.
 It is often associated with obsessive-compulsive disorder (OCD)1 and other mental health conditions such as schizophrenia, anxiety disorders, depression, attention deficit hyperactivity disorder (ADHD), and substance use disorder.
 People with dementia may develop hoarding tendencies as well.